Philiphil/Kult-Engine/README.md

 # Kult Engine

 Kult Engine is a FullStack php framework aiming to be a lightweight and easy to use/configure/install/learn set of powerful tools able to fit every website's common task and need

-Kult Engine is still under development but wont be updated in this repos til July 2017.
+Kult Engine is still under development but wont be updated in this repos til October 2017.
 A few incompatibilities might occur.

 PHP : 7